chch9907/SignageExplore/README.md

 3. Prepare omcl with python-bindings for global path planner:

-    Installation script for ompl with py-bindings has been downloaded.
+    The installation script for OMPL with py-bindings has been downloaded.
 Install omple by executing the shell file:
     ``` bash
     ./install-ompl-ubuntu.sh --python
     ```

     - Change python path at -DPYTHON_EXEC in the shell file if needed.
-    - Ompl-1.6.0 requires zipp==1.15.0 and pygccxml==2.2.1, otherwise will fail to generate bindings!
+    - Ompl-1.6.0 requires zipp==1.15.0 and pygccxml==2.2.1, otherwise it will fail to generate bindings!
-    - If still raise errors while make update_bindings: 'FileNotFoundError: [Errno 2] No such file or directory: 'bindings/base': see https://github.com/ompl/ompl/issues/1036, git clone the latest omcl github and compile it manually following commands from line 86 to 101 in the install-ompl-ubuntu.sh.
+    - If still raises errors while making update_bindings: 'FileNotFoundError: [Errno 2] No such file or directory: 'bindings/base':
+    See https://github.com/ompl/ompl/issues/1036, git clone the latest ompl github and compile it manually following commands from line 86 to 101 in the install-ompl-ubuntu.sh.

 4. Customization
     - Modify necessary params in the [config files](config/scene1.yaml) (e.g., camera intrinsics).
     - For rrr_exploration, define the sampling boundary in [global_rrt_detector.cpp](venue_map_planner/rrt_exploration/src/global_rrt_detector.cpp) and [local_rrt_detector.cpp](venue_map_planner/rrt_exploration/src/local_rrt_detector.cpp).
-    - Then put the [venue_map_planner](venue_map_planner) to a individual workspace for compiling and launching it.
+    - Then put [venue_map_planner](venue_map_planner) in an individual catkin workspace for compiling and launching it.